3D Printed Cars Are Changing the Industry (Including YOUR Insurance)

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single company.

 Our partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from top car companies please enter your ZIP code above to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-- Car manufacturers have been using 3D printing technology for twenty years
+- Car manufacturers have been using the 3D printing technology production process for twenty years

 - Historically, 3D printing has the edge for producing prototype vehicles while traditional manufacturing wins for mass production

 - GM has partnered with a software design company to 3D print a specific part for road models